 The bonus of a laptop over an iPad is… its just better at creating and editing documents.
 Yes, you CAN create documents, deliver slideshows, or make a spreadsheet on an iPad.
 For me, when it comes to creating content, even simple emails… I need a keyboard.
 Yes, yes, you can get Bluetooth keyboards that sync with the iPad (and I have one), but still the content creation software and experience isn’t the same as a Netbook, laptop or desktop.

-- If I had real work to do, and had to only pick one travel machine for the next 5 years sorry iPad, I’d have to go laptop.
+- If I had “real work” to do, and had to only pick one travel machine for the next 5 years, then, sorry iPad, I’d have to go laptop.

-- If I’m sitting on a beach and want to read, game, surf or NetFlix..
+- If I’m sitting on a beach, bus or couch and want to read, game, surf or NetFlix..
 I use my iPad.

 How about Android Tablets?
 Are those good choices?